airpair/spinning-guide/post.md

 #### 4.2.1 Timely creation and recording

-Both the time you create and begin, recording are recorded captured by the Hangouts API and stored for the `AirPair Mojo API` <sup>3</sup>.
+Both the time you create and begin, recording is recorded captured by the Hangouts API and stored for the `AirPair Mojo API` <sup>3</sup>.

 ** 10 mins before ** your Hangout *should* be ready.
 10 minutes is a good